How does cost affect access to healthcare?

 Uninsured adults and those in worse health report higher rates of not getting care due to cost

-From 2000 to 2009, there was an increase in the share of adults, those who report worse health, and those who were uninsured who reported delaying or going without care due to cost.
-However, between 2010 (when the Affordable Care Act (ACA) was signed into law) and 2015 (the year after the expansion of Medicaid and opening of ACA Marketplaces), there was a decline in the share of adults who report delaying or going without care because of cost.
+From 2004 to 2009, there was an increase in the share of all adults, those in worse health, and those who were uninsured who reported delaying or going without medical care due to cost.
+However, between 2010 (when the Affordable Care Act (ACA) was signed into law) and 2015 (the year after the expansion of Medicaid and opening of ACA Marketplaces), there was a decline in the share of adults who report delaying or going without medical care because of cost.

 Starting with the 2019 NHIS, the U.S. Centers for Disease Control and Prevention (CDC) redesigned the questionnaire and updated the sampling weights methodology.
 As a result, changes in estimates from 2018 to 2019 cannot be attributed to actual change over time alone.
 The shaded gray region in the chart above indicates the break in the survey.
-The trend from 2018 to 2019 in the percent of adults delaying or foregoing care is likely at least partly due to changes to NHIS questionnaire and sampling weights, rather than actual changes in access to care alone.
+The trend from 2018 to 2019 in the percent of adults delaying or forgoing medical care is likely at least partly due to changes to NHIS questionnaire and sampling weights, rather than actual changes in access to care alone.

 1 in 6 insulin users rationed insulin due to cost in 2021